the-other-mariana/conways-game-of-life/README.md

 # Conway's Game of Life

-This is a simulation coded in Python of the cellular automaton model created by Conway. <br />
+This is a simulation coded in Python of the cellular automaton model created by John H Conway. <br />

 ![image](https://github.com/the-other-mariana/conways-game-of-life/blob/master/extras/test-1-gif.gif)